No Pre-Licensing Required — No Fingerprinting Required

 A Massachusetts insurance license is a state-issued credential required by the Massachusetts Division of Insurance (DOI) to legally sell insurance products in the Commonwealth.
 Unlike most states, Massachusetts does not require pre-licensing education hours or fingerprinting — you can go straight to the Prometric exam.
 However, the application fee is $225 per license class, making MA one of the more expensive states to apply in.

-Massachusetts is home to Liberty Mutual (Boston HQ), MassMutual (Springfield HQ), and Hanover Insurance Group — making the Bay State one of the country's premier insurance employment hubs.
+Massachusetts is home to insurers and agencies across Boston, Springfield, Worcester, and other markets.
 The most common license types are the Life & Accident/Health license and the Property & Casualty license.
-Licenses renew on a 3-year cycle — unusual compared to most states' 2-year renewals.
+Licenses renew on a 3-year cycle— unusual compared to most states' 2-year renewals.

 Life & Accident/Health